anderly/cloudflare-worker-routing/README.md

 # A simple Cloudflare Worker with built-in routing

-One of the downsides of [CloudFlare Workers](https://www.cloudflare.com/products/cloudflare-workers/), is that, unless you're on the Enterprise plan, you're stuck with only one worker script.
-So, the included routing feature isn't very useful because you can't easily achieve different worker logic for different routes.

-Here's a simple CloudFlare Worker with a built-in router that allows you segment your worker logic into different functions and/or "controllers" so you can build something more powerful and with clean separation of concerns while working within the 1 script limit.
+Here's a simple CloudFlare Worker with a built-in router that allows you segment your worker logic into different functions and/or "controllers" so you can build something more powerful and with clean separation of concerns while working within the 1 script limit for non-Enterprise plans.

 Sample route definitions: